 Personal property tax

-Generally, the county treasurer's office must be contacted when a business is sold.
-Property tax must be paid to the county treasurer if the property will be sold, destroyed, disposed of, or removed from the county.
+When you sell your business, the county treasurer's office must be contacted.
+You must pay property tax to the county treasurer if the property will be sold, destroyed, disposed of, or removed from the county.

 If you have questions about the personal property tax, contact your local county treasurer or assessor.